-- Only one payment will made with the name(s) of the Participant as listed on
+- Only one payment will made to the name(s) of the Participant(s) as listed on

-the application.
+their application.
 The payment will be mailed to the Participant(s) within 30 days after inspection.

 - Spot checks of the practice will be performed to ensure compliance.